+Now we'll create our action—the event our Zap will perform once it's triggered.
 If you're working off of a Zap template, the App and Action Event will be pre-selected.
 If you're building a Zap from scratch, select Microsoft Teams as your app and Send Channel Message as the event.
 Click Continue.

 If you've connected your Microsoft Teams account to Zapier before, you can select your workspace from the dropdown menu.
 (This is not the same as installing the app to your workspace.)

 Since this is our first time connecting Teams to Zapier, we'll need to click on Add New Account.
 Again, Zapier will request permission access to Microsoft Teams.
 Click Accept.

 Your Teams account will now be selected in the dropdown menu.
 Click Continue.

 Click on the dropdown under Team to select your workspace.

 Under Channel, click on the dropdown menu to select the channel you want your Zap to send messages to.

 You have several options for Message Text Format: Plain, XML, and Markdown.
 If you don't need any special formatting, such as links or bolded text, Plain will be fine.
 Since we want to bold and hyperlink text, we're going to select Markdown.

 Now it's time to customize our message text.
 Click inside the Message Text field to start formatting your message.